wkumari/draft-vandergaast-edns-client-subnet/README.md

         *  SCOPE PREFIX-LENGTH, set to 0x10, indicating a /16 network.

+Contavalli, et al.        Expires April 5, 2016                [Page 21]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

         *  ADDRESS, set to 0xC0 0x00 0x02, copied from the query.

-Contavalli, et al.       Expires March 28, 2016                [Page 21]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

    9. RNS receives the response containing an ECS option.
 It verifies that FAMILY, SOURCE PREFIX-LENGTH, and ADDRESS match the query.